dbt-labs/docs.getdbt.com/website/docs/docs/running-a-dbt-project/run-your-dbt-projects.md

   - Share your [dbt project's documentation](/docs/collaborate/build-and-view-your-docs) with your team.
   - Integrates with the dbt Cloud IDE, allowing you to run development tasks and environment in the dbt Cloud UI for a seamless experience.
   - The dbt Cloud CLI to develop and run dbt commands against your dbt Cloud development environment from your local command line.
-  - For more details, refer to [Develop in the Cloud](/docs/cloud/about-cloud-develop).
+  - For more details, refer to [Develop dbt](/docs/cloud/about-develop-dbt).

 - **dbt Core**: An open source project where you can develop from the [command line](/docs/core/about-dbt-core).